-Cert 3 Carpentry
+Carpentry

-If you want a career that can provide highly transferable skills, Certificate 3 in Carpentry might be the perfect first step.
+If you want a career that can provide highly transferable skills, Certificate III in Carpentry might be the perfect first step.
 The course is suitable for individuals looking to commence or further their skills as a carpenter.
 It’s open to new and existing workers who are currently employed in a relevant position and wanting to work toward completing the qualification.
 This course may lead to employment within a number of positions, including:

 - Registered builder